All posts tagged with metrics

 New Heroku Dashboard and Metrics now in Beta

-news , Director of Product
+news , Senior Director of Product

 At Heroku, we’re focused on delivering thoughtfully designed systems to improve developer productivity and experience.
 We firmly believe that improving the development and operations experience helps developers to build and run better apps.
 This improvement allows developers to focus more on functionality, and businesses to focus more on the value of their applications.